Seasawher/mathlib4-help/src/options.md

 include module name in deterministic timeout error messages.
 Remark: we set this option to false to increase the stability of our test suite

+## debug.rawDecreasingByGoal
+type: `Bool`

+default: `false`

+Shows the raw `decreasing_by` goal including internal implementation detail intead of cleaning it up with the `clean_wf` tactic.
+Can be enabled for debugging purposes.
+Please report an issue if you have to use this option for other reasons.

 ## debug.skipKernelTC
 type: `Bool`